haversnail/SpotifyKit/README.md

 chmod +x modulemaps.sh
 ./modulemaps.sh
 ```
-This creates module maps for the newly checked-out [iOS SDK][SDK] frameworks, which should eliminate any initial "missing module" errors encountered in the Xcode project.
+    * This creates module maps for the newly checked-out [iOS SDK][SDK] frameworks, which should eliminate any initial "missing module" errors encountered in the Xcode project.

 4. Open the Xcode project select **"Product" > "Build" (⌘B)**.
 Voilà.

 > #### A Note on Module Maps
 > Unfortunately, as of their `beta-25` release, Spotify's pre-compiled [iOS SDK][SDK] frameworks have not been built as importable modules (i.e., their `DEFINES_MODULE` build setting was not set), which prevents Swift targets from using them out-of-the-box.
-However, **SpotifyKit** provides a fix-it by checking for and/or creating module maps for each framework before each build by running the `modulemaps.sh` script.
+However, **SpotifyKit** provides a fix-it by checking for and creating module maps for each framework before each build by running the `modulemaps.sh` script.
 As explained above, you can run this script yourself if you come across any "missing module" errors while working with the [SDK][SDK]'s frameworks.
 >
 > Alternatively, you can manually create these module maps by browsing to the respective `.framework` file, creating a `Modules` folder, and within that folder, creating a file called `module.modulemap` with the following contents: